 Succeeding Outside the Academy: Career Paths beyond the Humanities, Social Sciences, and STEM (Fruscione & Baker, 2018): A collection of essays dedicated to emotional, intellectual, and financial aspects of making a transition from academia to industry.

 Work Your Career: Get What You Want from Your Social Sciences or Humanities PhD (Berdahl & Malloy, 2018).
-The book is dedicated to PhD students in social sciences and humanities in Canada, and presents a systematic approach to build successful career outcomes, both in academia and industry.
+The book is dedicated to PhD students in social sciences and humanities in Canada and presents a systematic approach to building successful career outcomes, both in academia and industry.

 What Is out There for Me?
-The Landscape of Post-PhD Career Tracks (Bielczyk, 2019): Comprehensive guidebook listing the scope of professions that you might might choose to pursue as a PhD graduate, working environments (a.k.a. tribes) in the job market, and effective strategies to land the job.
+The Landscape of Post-PhD Career Tracks (Bielczyk, 2019): Comprehensive guidebook listing the scope of professions that you might choose to pursue as a PhD graduate, working environments (also known as, tribes) in the job market, and effective strategies to land the job.

 The PhD Career Coaching Guide: Job Search Strategies, Interview Techniques and Life Lessons for Achieving Success (Persson, 2020): Advice on how to find a good job, attract employers, and successfully get through the job application process.

-Going Alt-Ac: A Guide to Alternative Academic Careers (Linder et al., 2020): General career advice for researchers who consider transition to industry, based on case stories by the authors and other researchers who successfully transferred to industry.
+Going Alt-Ac: A Guide to Alternative Academic Careers (Linder et al. 2020): General career advice for researchers who consider the transition to industry, based on case stories by the authors and other researchers who successfully transferred to industry.